• LAUNCH YOUR DREAM

 in BRAVE LIVING

-Confessions of an African Ex Beauty Queen: Dream Bigger
+Confessions of a South African Beauty Queen

-To make a positive difference in the lives of those you speak to by lifting their spirits with your words makes me appreciate life to the fullest.
+Confessions of a Ex Beauty Queen on Dreaming Bigger DreamsMy big dream to be a motivational speaker is one of the most satisfying goals in the world to me.
+To make a positive difference in the lives of those you speak to by lifting their spirits with your words makes me appreciate my life to its fullest.

-It’s a satisfaction that I almost can’t describe.
+It’s a satisfaction I almost can’t describe.

 For as long as I can remember I have dreamed of living a life where people and life’s adventures create joy for me, for my family, and for those I come in contact with.
+My dream to make a positive difference in the world has been compulsory as far back as I can remember.

 I am proud that I am like this.